POA Full Form-Power of Attorney

 Power of Attorney: Legal Authority and Responsibilities

-A Power of Attorney (POA) is a legal document that allows an individual (the principal) to grant authority to another person (the agent or attorney-in-fact) to act on their behalf in legal, financial, or medical matters.
-The POA is a crucial tool in estate planning and business transactions, providing flexibility and convenience in decision-making.
+The Power of Attorney (POA) is a legal document enabling an individual (principal) to authorize another (agent) to act on their behalf in financial, legal, or medical matters, offering flexibility in estate planning and business transactions.

 Types of Power of Attorney